Distribution estimation and change-point estimation for time series via DNN-based GANs: Main Results

 \section{Main Results}

-{ In this chapter, two main results are introduced, the first result is the first result is a non-asymptotic error bound between the stationary measure $\pi$ of the time series and its estimator $\boldsymbol {\hat g}_{\#}\nu$ which is defined below.
-Based on the theoretical result, the second main result for detecting the single change-point in time series sequence is also introduced.
+{ In this section, two main results are introduced, the first result is a a non-asymptotic error bound between the joint measure $\pi^l$ of the time series and its estimator $\boldsymbol {\hat g}_{\#}\nu$ which is defined below.
+Based on the theoretical result, the second main result for estimating the single change-point in time series sequence is also introduced.